 Myth #4: All Mold is the Same

-Though there is only one dangerous strain known commonly as black mold, Stachybotrys chartarum (Stachybotrys atra), it’s important to understand the health risks when attempting to clean or remove any type of mold.
-It is also very important that you take the proper precautions if you plan to clean mold in your home, like wearing a mask and gloves.
+There are several dangerous strains of mold.
+In homes, the most commonly known dangerous mold is black mold, Stachybotrys chartarum (Stachybotrys atra).
+However, any mold you encounter can present health risks when attempting to clean or remove it.
+You need to take proper precautions if you plan to clean mold in your home, like wearing a mask and gloves.

 Myth #5: Only Old Homes Get Mold